 If you have lost a family member due to another’s careless behavior, contact Glenn, Mills, Fisher & Mahoney, P.A. today to discuss your case.
 You have Rights and we work to protect those rights.
 In any death case, we will have an initial consultation with you at no charge to determine the strength of your case and whether we are able to help you.

 As our client, you will be backed by the credentials, experience and strength to aggressively pursue compensation or a fair settlement in your wrongful death claim.
-For a free case evaluation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.
+For a free consultation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.

 “I very much enjoyed meeting and working with Bill Mills on a fairly difficult and complicated matter.
 He showed a tremendous amount of sensitivity, understanding, compassion and patience during the times that we really needed it.
 Bill was very knowledgeable, confident, and resourceful.
 He was also extremely thorough, open, honest, and persistent in his efforts.
 Bill did not leave any stone unturned which made it possible for us to have a successful outcome.
 I highly recommend using Bill Mills and his firm.”